History of the Mill

 Other artifacts recovered provided invaluable information as to the size of the original mill stones, which were four foot in diameter.
 It was incredibly fortunate that a matched pair were found ten miles upriver.
 These could be the same stones that ground grain in 1798.

-Littleton Grist Mill, restored by private funds, is open to the public free of charge as a working museum.
+Littleton Grist Mill, restored by private funds.
 The mill also houses an authentic 19th century grist mill which uses 24 inch stones to grind grain into Littleton Grist Mill grown products - waffle and pancake mixes and flours - which are sold in specialty shops locally and throughout the Northeast.
-Visitors to the mill can thus view the progression of grist mill technology from the 18th to the 19th century.

 For more information, call the Littleton Grist Mill e-mail:email@example.com